MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-templates.md

 # Work with email, page, and form templates

 Dynamics 365 Marketing comes with a wide variety of professionally designed templates.
 Most templates include a column layout, color scheme, sample content, and sample images, whereas others provide just a basic column layout without sample content.
-There is also a blank template, which provides no sample content or structure.
+There are also blank templates, which provide no sample content or structure.

+## Templates in Dynamics 365 Marketing

 The templates included with Dynamics 365 Marketing provide: